 I love using Amazon to maintain an online, updated wish list for my classroom.
 I talk more about how I use that here, but just know that on my blog I keep the “Donate to My Classroom” link that sends parents to my Amazon Wish List.

-Not only can I keep it updated (we now have 238 boxes of Kleenex so pretty please don’t send anymore, but my goodness we need hand sanitizer) about what we currently need, but I can select the quantity needed, the priority level, and a description as to why we need it.
+Not only can I keep it updated (we now have 238 boxes of Kleenex, so pretty please don’t send any more, but my goodness we need hand sanitizer) with what we currently need, but I can select the quantity needed, the priority level, and a description as to why we need it.
 Additionally, the parents can choose to have it shipped to their house or to my classroom.
 It’s pretty great.
-Only with the classroom blog can I have a place where parents can always find my class list easily.
+Only with the classroom blog can I have a place where parents can always find my class wish list easily.

 And, while we’re on the topic, I have two wish lists: one for supplies and one for the books we’re wanting.